 However, the rise in digitalization and the inclination of the younger generation towards accessing convenient, fast, reliable, and over the internet banking services is a concern for most retail banks.
-As a result, retail banks have stepped up to offer retail banking services to their online customers.
-But then, what is retail banking, and how does retail banking differ from digital retail banking?
+As a result, retail banks have stepped up to offer retail financial banking services to their online customers.
+But then, what is retail banking, and how does it differ from digital retail banking?

 Digital retail banking platform